 Headline charter, card, and fractional pricing typically omits or understates several recurring annual costs.
 Anyone budgeting from quoted hourly rates without accounting for these will underestimate true annual spend by 15-25%.

 The "hidden cost" multiplier on quoted hourly rates typically runs 1.25-1.35x for domestic operations and 1.35-1.50x for international operations.
 Anyone using $7,000-per-hour headline charter rates to estimate $700,000 annual spend at 100 hours should expect actual annual spend of $875,000-$1,050,000 for domestic, $945,000-$1,150,000 for international-heavy operations.
+Toggle the international button in the calculator above to see this multiplier applied to your own hours.

-Compare charter quotes to model your annual spend
+Ready to price your real annual spend

 We use cookies to improve user experience.
 Choose what cookie categories you allow us to use.
 You can read more about our Cookie Policy by clicking on Cookie Policy below.